|

 A Bear's-eye View of Lakeland - Guide Books

 In 1997 Wendy began work on two Lake District guide books.
 The first 'A Bear's-eye View of Grasmere to Rydal' was published in 1998.
 The second 'A Bear's-eye View of Troutbeck to Ullswater' was published in 1999.
+Both books required many months of research and each one contained fascinating information about the area illustrated by many of photographs of Lakeland Bears at work, rest and play.

 A second Lakeland Bear shop in Ambleside